vishwasg217/recommender/docs/examples.md

 ---

-## Example: Email Marketing Sequence for Abandoned Cart Recovery
+## Example 5: Email Marketing Sequence for Abandoned Cart Recovery

 Recover potential lost sales by sending a series of emails targeting customers who abandoned their shopping carts.